maad95/Education-and-projects/README.md

 Author and co-author of several publications focusing on electric drives and power electronics.
 Find "Adrian Marcinek" at IEEE Xplore.
 Support for the following diploma theses:
-  - Electronic vehicle simulator (opponent)
+  - Electronic simulator of vehicle (opponent)
   - Converters with high efficiency based on GaN and SiC (opponent)
   - CAN communication bus in servo drives (consultant)